rafaelromao/keyboards/docs/alphas.md

 #### Ç Extension
 - There is an extension to the Secondary Alpha Layer, which I call *Ç Extension*.
 It activates an one-shot layer just after `ç` is typed, to allow easy access to `ã`, `õ` and macros for `ão` and `ões`.

+### Pontuation Hold
+- Holding a pontuation key (dot, comma or semicolon) will add it to the end of the current line.

 ### Magic Key
 - The Bottom Row Index Key, in the right hand, is programmed to act as a Magic Key.
 It will behave like `H` after consonants and like `V` after vowels.
 To see more about that, check the [Magic Romak](https://github.com/rafaelromao/romak/tree/main?tab=readme-ov-file#magic-romak) page.